Shalini766/SOC-Home-Lab-Setup/README.md

 Open a terminal, run ifconfig, and check the IP address.

 ## Network Scanning with Nmap, Malware Analysis, and analysis of generated telemetry on Windows machine
-Here we are using Nmap in Kali to scan the open ports available on Windows, and creating and analysing our own malware to observe the telemetry it generates on Windows machine.
+Here we are using Nmap in Kali to scan the open ports available on Windows, and creating and analysing our own malware to observe the telemetry it generates on a Windows machine.
-Before deploying the malware, disable Windows Defender to establish reverse TCP connection.
+Before deploying the malware, disable Windows Defender to establish a reverse TCP connection.

 #### On Kali Linux Demo
 - Open terminal, enter *nmap -h*, which shows available options for nmap